zorowangtt/phdthesis/source/12_chapter4_hp36_nonbonded.md

 The linear regression analysis revealed a Pearson correlation coefficient of $r$ = 0.51 (> 0.3) and a $**p$-value of 0.007 ($\ll$ 0.05), indicating a significant correlation between $\lambda_{\alpha,\beta}$ and hydrogen bonds capacity of residue pairs.

 In proteins constructed in an $\alpha$-helical manner, two types of hydrogen bonds can be distinguished.
-The first type, known as central hydrogen bonds, plays a key role in stabilizing the helical structure by forming hydrogen bond between the amino group (N-H) of one amino acid and the carbonyl oxygen (O) of a second amino acid, usually occurring between residues $\alpha$ to $\alpha$+4 in the helical regions.
+The first type, known as central hydrogen bonds, plays a key role in stabilizing the helical structure by forming hydrogen bonds between the amino group (N-H) of one amino acid and the carbonyl oxygen (O) of a second amino acid, usually occurring between residues $\alpha$ to $\alpha$+4 in the helical regions.
-The second type of hydrogen bonds are formed by the sidechains of the involved amino acids, either between sidechain and sidechain or between sidechain and mainchain.
+The second type of hydrogen bonds is formed by the sidechains of the involved amino acids, either between sidechain and sidechain or between sidechain and mainchain.
 Miño et al. showed that the heat diffusion along $\alpha$-helices containing both types of hydrogen bonds is twice faster than those containing only the first type of hydrogen bonds, highlighting the important role of the second type of hydrogen bonds in proteins.[@mino2014]
 To investigate the role of the first type of hydrogen bond in heat transport in HP36, we classified and plotted the $\lambda$ values of 32 residue pairs between residue i and i+4 (n=1, 2, ..., 32), as shown in [@fig:hb_all_ii4]b.
 In HP36, the crystal structure (PDB: 1VII) reveals the presence of three alpha-helices, H1 (residues 4-8), H2 (residues 15-18), and H3 (residues 23-32), which should give rise to eight residue pairs that form the first type of hydrogen bonds.
 However, there were some residue pairs that did not form the first type of hydrogen bonds in the crystal structure but were observed to form such bonds in MD simulations.
-These pairs were classified as non-helical residue pairs but forming hydrogen bonds.
+These pairs were classified as non-helical residue pairs but formed hydrogen bonds.
 In the previous studies[@mino2014], the heat diffusion along $\alpha$-helices containing both types of hydrogen bonds is twice faster than those containing only the first type of hydrogen bonds, highlighting the important role of the second type of hydrogen bonds in proteins.
 To investigate the role of the first type of hydrogen bond in heat transport in HP36, we classified and plotted the $\lambda$ values of 32 residue pairs between residue i and i+4 (n=1,2, ..., 32), as shown in [@fig:hb_all_ii4]b.
 In HP36, the crystal structure (PDB: 1VII) reveals the presence of three alpha-helices, H1 (residues 4-8), H2 (residues 15-18), and H3 (residues 23-32), which should give rise to eight residue pairs that form the first type of hydrogen bonds.
 However, there were some residue pairs that did not form the first type of hydrogen bonds in the crystal structure but were observed to form such bonds in MD simulations.
-These pairs were classified as non-helical residue pairs but forming hydrogen bonds.
+These pairs were classified as non-helical residue pairs but formed hydrogen bonds.
 Interestingly, the $\lambda$ of non-helical residue pairs that did not have the opportunity to form hydrogen bonds was significantly lower than that of helical residue pairs.

 <!-- ![$\lambda_{\alpha,\beta}$ values of contacts forming hydrogen bonds and their hydrogen bonds capacity ($c_{HB}$) during MD simulations](figures/non-bonded/hb-capacity-lambda-ii4.png){#fig:hb_ii4} -->